biplab37/qc_user_guide/README.md

 conda activate name_of_the_env
 conda deactivate
 ```
 Once you have activated your virtual environment go to the folder where you kept the cloned files.
 To install the folder type in the terminal
 ```bash
 pip install .
 ```
-## Example and Tutorials
+## Examples and Tutorials
 Once installed, files can be changed and run in python.
 As an example ,
 ```python
 from qiskit import QuantumCircuit